“A plan is a list of actions arranged in whatever sequence is thought likely to achieve an objective.”

 - Vertical zoning is generally not appropriate to consider in depths less than 50-100 meters in coral reef and temperate reef ecosystems because at these shallow depths there is little separation between benthic and pelagic systems;

 - Areas beyond the shelf edge are often appropriate for vertical zoning since depths often exceed 100 meters; and

 - Vertical zoning is generally not appropriate to consider around atolls or shallow seamounts.

 The fourth dimension: temporal zoning

-More recently, the effects of climate change, including spatial and temporal shifts of marine ecosystems, populations, and habitats, has raised questions about the long-term viability of fixed boundaries of marine protected areas.
+More recently, the effects of climate change, including spatial and temporal shifts of marine ecosystems, populations, and habitats, have raised questions about the long-term viability of fixed boundaries of marine protected areas.

 TASK 4.
 EVALUATING THE SPATIAL MANAGEMENT PLAN

 Most countries, especially Western Europe, now require a Strategic Environmental Assessment (SEA) or, in the USA, a Programmatic Environmental Impact Statement (PEIS) of comprehensive management plans and public investment programs.
 The European Directive (2001/42/EC) on the Assessment of the Effects of Certain Plans and Programmes on the Environment, for example, requires an environmental assessment for certain plans and programs at various levels (national, regional and local) that are likely to have significant effects on the environment.
 Canada, parts of the USA, and New Zealand also require SEAs.